The GP Locum A and B forms can be downloaded from the NHS Pensions website here.

 Yes.
 If the surgery wants to employ (or engage) you on a more permanent basis rather than in a locum role, and you are agreeable to this you would, going forward, be regarded as a Type 2 Medical Practitioner in NHS Pension Scheme terms.
 As you would no longer complete locum forms A and B, the surgery would have to inform PCSE of your estimated surgery income and collect scheme employee contributions directly from you.
 They would then forward your employee contributions and their employer contributions directly to PCSE.
 At year end you would have to complete the Type 2 Medical Practitioner self-assessment form.

 In April 2017, The Department of Health introduced an administration levy on employers to cover the cost of administering the NHS Pension Scheme.

 The levy is a flat rate 0.08 per cent of pensionable pay for all employers and will be collected in addition to the standard employer contribution rate of 14.3 per cent.
 This means employers will now pay a total of 14.38 per cent of pensionable pay.

-If you have an NHS.net email address, you can submit your payment by BACS and your paperwork via the enquiries form.
-You will need to enter your NHS.net email address when prompted (NHS.net email accounts are preferred, however PCSE will accept locum documentation using another email account as long as the address reflects the senders name).
+Please submit your payment by BACS and your paperwork via the enquiries form.
+You will need to enter your email address when prompted (NHS.net email accounts are preferred).

-You should use Locum Form B to generate your unique identifying reference (UIR) and then input this on the Locum Form A and your BACs submission.
-Your unique identifying reference is comprised of the following details:
+Please use Locum Form B to generate your unique identifying reference (UIR).
+This should be input on the Locum Form A and as the payment reference when you make BACs payments.

-If your locum forms do not include your unique identifying reference, then the work will not be credited to your pension record.
+If your locum forms do not include your unique identifying reference, then the work can not be credited to your pension record.

 The Locum A & B forms and guidance notes are available to download from the NHS Pensions website here.